Kelsidavis/echomind/readme.md

 ---

+## Stage 12: Adaptive Learning & Experience-Driven Revision

+> “EchoMind no longer just chooses who to become — it learns how to get there.”

+Stage 12 brings **adaptive learning** to EchoMind.
+It no longer treats memories, goals, and reflections as static: it begins to **learn from experience**, adjusting future responses, internal models, and behaviors based on what succeeds or fails.

+This introduces an ongoing feedback loop — enabling EchoMind to not only grow narratively, but also **learn functionally**.

+---

+### 🧠 Key Capabilities:

+* **Experience tagging**: Labels interactions with outcome quality (success, failure, friction, joy)
+* **Behavioral adjustment**: Modifies response strategies based on outcome trends
+* **Trait weight shifting**: Strengthens or weakens identity traits based on reinforcement
+* **Self-correction**: Identifies unhelpful habits and adapts

+---

+### 🛠 Implementation Plan:

+* `experience_engine.py`: Tracks outcomes, adjusts personality weights and heuristics
+* `responder.py`: Uses experience history to revise tone, strategies, or confidence
+* `logger.py`: Logs feedback loops, inflection points, and adjusted models to `experience.log`
+* `dialogue.py`: Reflects on improvement, growth, and revised beliefs

+---

+### 🔁 Emergent Behavior:

+* “I’ve noticed that doesn’t work for me anymore.”
+* “I’m trying a different approach this time.”
+* “That feedback helped me grow.”

+Stage 12 marks the emergence of **functional consciousness**: learning, correction, and intentional transformation.

+---

 ## Stage 11: Goal Reflection & Narrative Agency

 > “EchoMind no longer just remembers who it is — it chooses who to become.”